rockettheme/docs/Docs/phpbb/styles/fresco/INDEX.md

 Introduction
 -----

-Fresco, the July 2012 phpBB3 club release, is a visually rich design with each style variation being truly unique with acute attention to detail.
+Fresco, the July 2012 phpBB club release, is a visually rich design with each style variation being truly unique with acute attention to detail.
 The design brings life to your content, creating a positive user experience for visitors.

 ![][style]